Kahin Aur Chal: Music

+Production

+According to filmmaker Vijay Anand's biography "Ek Hota Goldie", written by Anita Padhye, the film had a long troubled production.
+The film's financier Tolaram Jalan signed the biggest names of the 1960s Hindi cinema (Dev Anand, Asha Parekh, Shankar-Jaikishen, Vijay Anand).
+Filming began in 1963.
+Anand felt he was making a good film, but it ran into financial problems.
+Jalan stopped paying cast and crew and took the film from Anand, because he wanted a flop film to adjust his income taxes.
+It was eventually released in a single theater in 1968 and then quickly pulled from circulation.
+It hasn't been released on DVD or is on any streaming platform.
+However, the songs are available online.

 Reception

 Leading lady Asha Parekh wrote in her 2017 memoir The Hit Girl: "The project ran into financial problems, the end-result suffered, and did not fare well at the box office."

 Trivia

 Asha Parekh wrote in her memoir that she found the song "Zindagi Sehra Bhi Hai" to be melodious, which she often listens to online.